alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/statusbar/statusbar.md

 Internet Explorer uses a status bar to indicate the URL of a page when the mouse rolls over the hyperlink; Microsoft Word gives you information on page location, section location, and editing modes such as overtype and revision tracking;
 and Visual Studio uses the status bar to provide context-sensitive information, such as telling you how to manipulate dockable windows as either docked or floating.

 A status bar is divided into panels to display information using the <xref:Alternet.UI.StatusBar.Panels> property.
 The <xref:Alternet.UI.StatusBar> control allows you to create status bar panels by adding
-<xref:Alternet.UI.StatusBarPanel> objects to a <xref:Alternet.UI.StatusBar.Panels> collection.
+<xref:Alternet.UI.StatusBarPanel> objects to a <xref:Alternet.UI.ToolBar.Panels> collection.
 Each
-<xref:Alternet.UI.StatusBarPanel> object should have <xref:Alternet.UI.StatusBarPanel.Text> assigned to be
+<xref:Alternet.UI.StatusBarPanel> object should have <xref:Alternet.UI.BarPanel.Text> assigned to be
 displayed in the status bar.

 ## Working with the StatusBar Control